ErikEngerd/kubedock-dns/README.md

 In docker, containers are attached to a network and containers attached to the same network can contact each other using their hostname.
-It is possible to run different container with the same host names in different networks and these can run side by die without interference.
+It is possible to run different containers with the same host names in different networks and these can run side by side without interference.

 For instance, it is possible to have two containers with hostname 'db' and 'service' running in one docker network and two cther containers with the same hostnames running in another.

 When using testcontainers with kubedock, kubedock creates containers with hostnames but uses a flat network approach.
-This means that hostnames are represented by services and containers communicate with each other using servicdes.
-This however limits the possibility of running concurrent tests that use the same hostnames for containers.
+This means that hostnames are represented by services and containers communicate with each other using services.
+This limits the possibility of running concurrent tests that use the same hostnames for containers.
 In kubedock this is currently solved by 'locking' the namespaces so that tests cannot be run concurrently.